Gavin Sutherland (conductor)

 Gavin Sutherland (born 1972) is a conductor, composer/arranger, pianist and musicologist.
-He is currently Music Director for English National Ballet.
+He is currently Principal Guest Conductor for English National Ballet.

 Born in Chester-le-Street, County Durham, England, he studied conducting, piano and orchestration at University of Huddersfield and graduated with first-class honours, as well as gaining the Kruczynski Prize for Piano and the Davidson Prize for Distinction Brought to the Institution.
 In 2019 he was conferred with an Honorary Doctorate from the University, for distinguished services to music.

 In 2019 he was nominated for the inaugural Critics' Circle National Dance Award for Outstanding Creative Contribution, and won it the following year.

+In 2024 he was appointed a Freeman of the City of London.

 Ballet

 Sutherland was appointed as pianist and staff conductor for Northern Ballet Theatre from 1992 – 98.
 On the basis of his first CD, British Light Music Discoveries on ASV, Gavin began working with the Royal Ballet Sinfonia on the concert platform and as the orchestra of Birmingham Royal Ballet (involving both national and international tours).
 He has featured as Principal Guest Conductor of the Royal New Zealand Ballet, and has also guest conducted for New National Ballet of Japan, Norwegian National Ballet, Atlanta Ballet, New Adventures and South African Ballet Theatre.
-In 2021 he made his debut with the Bavarian State Ballet, and future collaborations include the Royal Ballet of Flanders, the Royal Swedish Ballet and the Finnish National Ballet.
+In 2021 he made his debut with the Bavarian State Ballet, and further recent collaborations included the Royal Ballet of Flanders, the Royal Swedish Ballet and the Finnish National Ballet.

 After many years as a guest conductor, in June 2008 he was appointed Music Director of English National Ballet, becoming Principal Conductor in 2010.
 He has conducted the company on both national and international tours, and has also contributed orchestrations to the company for their productions of Raymonda (Glazunov) Akram Khan's Giselle (Vincenzo Lamagna after Adam), Le Corsaire (Adam et al.), Men Y Men (Rachmaninoff), No Man's Land (Liszt), and the ENB2 productions of Angelina Ballerina's Big Audition, Angelina's Star Performance and the My First Ballet series, alongside many classic pas de deuxs for galas and competitions.
 In 2016 Sutherland orchestrated Vincenzo Lamagna's score for the Olivier Award-winning Akram Khan's Giselle for the company, and in 2018 he worked with ballet musicologist Lars Payne on reconstructing the complete original score of La Bayadere for the Berliner Staatsballet production by Alexei Ratmansky.

 In 2017 Sutherland made his debut at the Royal Opera House, guest conducting Mahler's Das Lied von der Erde as part of the celebration of the life and work of Sir Kenneth Macmillan.

+In December 2022 Sutherland stepped back from the role of Music Director at ENB and became their Principal Guest Conductor.